Chancery Lane, Kerridge

 Council Ward - North side, Central; south side, East.

-At the junction with Lord street there is a small brick building with some history - see the Redifussion page.
+At the junction with Lord street there was, until 2017, a small brick building with some history – see the Redifussion page.

 Conservation